Logo of the BBC: 1970s

 In 1971, a new softer logo was made, rounding off the boxes and making the spaces between the boxes larger.
 This logo was used on BBC merchandise, as well as the BBC1 idents and the BBC2 clock.
 More now than ever, merchandise was being branded with the logo, as more productions were being sold via the BBC's American identity, Lionheart Television.
 Also, records and videos were now starting to be produced and a corporate identity was getting more and more essential to ensuring that the audience knew it was authentic and that the quality programmes they were watching could be attributed to the BBC.
 The mirror globe began using a more ornate font in 1972.
 From the mid-1970s to the mid-1980s, the BBC1 channel logo used several different fonts, but with each change the logo remained blue.
 At this time, BBC logos were mechanical models filmed by black-and-white cameras.

 Colour was added afterwards, electronically, rendering it simple to change the colour as needed.
 In 1967, BBC2 introduced a logo featuring a blue 2 with a dot in the curve of the 2 and the word COLOUR underneath.
 In 1979, BBC2 debuted the first-ever computer-generated logo, a 2 flanked by a double line on the side.
 The symbols appeared on a black background, then disappeared.
-This logo remained in use until 1992.
+This logo remained in use concurrently with the 1963 and 1987 logos until 1993.